Reed-CompBio/BIO331-F20-M1.2-animal-networks/README.md

 :star2: **You're Done with Tasks A-D!**  Change your code to post your final GraphSpace graph:
 1. Remove the timestamp from your graph title.
 2. Add the `Module1` tag (e.g. `G.set_tags(['Module1'])`)
-3. Share your final network with the `BIOL331F20` GraphSpace Group.
+3. Share your final network with the `BIOL331F20` GraphSpace Group (e.g. call `post_graph()` with the additional argument `group='BIOL331F20'`).

+:question: How does `post_graph()` handle optional and named arguments?
+See this [Dive into Python tutorial](https://linux.die.net/diveintopython/html/power_of_introspection/optional_arguments.html).

 Run your code one more time to post and share your final network.
 You can delete any leftover graphs by clicking the `Remove` button on the GraphSpace website (this is optional).

-Before you submit `run.py` via Moodle, document your code.
+Before you submit `part2.py` via Moodle, document your code.
 Add comments, rearrange functions, etc., to make it readable.
 You will get feedback about the amount of comments you provide.

 ### Instructions for resubmitting